 They May Not Offer Payment Options

-At Patient Empowered Dentistry, we believe that our patients should be in charge of their own dental care.
-We offer a wide range of services, including general dentistry, cosmetic dentistry, and orthodontics, so that our patients can get the dental care they need without going to multiple offices.
+At Patient Empowered Dentistry, we believe our patients should be in charge of their dental care.
+We offer a wide range of services, including general dentistry, cosmetic dentistry, and orthodontics, so our patients can get the dental care they need without going to multiple offices.
 We accept most major insurance plans and offer financing options to make dental care more affordable.
 In addition, our dentist, Dr. Christopher Dyki, is available for emergency visits and after-hours appointment times for those with busy schedules.

 To learn more about our practice or schedule an appointment, contact us today!